YouNeverKnow00/Minecraft-Anti-Cheat-Plugin-ABC-/README.md

 # Minecraft-Anti-Cheat-Plugin (ABC)

-A very functional anti cheat plugin that I made about 2-3 years ago.
+A very functional anti cheat plugin that I made it in 2019.

 I found my old files while looking, so I wanted to share it so people who need it can use it.
 The feature list is as follows.